 A personal injury claim for damages from a car accident may help claimants earn compensation from the at-fault party to cover their damages.
 Whether during a settlement or in court, plaintiffs may be required to prove that the opposing driver was negligent and thus liable for their unsafe lane change car accident.

 At our law firm, a Rutherfordton unsafe lane change accident lawyer may be able to pursue financial compensation on your behalf following a car accident caused by an opposing driver’s negligence.
-Additionally, our personal injury law firm may also help claimants communicate with the opposing driver’s insurance company and file a potential personal injury lawsuit within the statute of limitation requirements in North Carolina.
+Additionally, our Rutherfordton car accident lawyers may also help claimants communicate with the opposing driver’s insurance company and file a potential personal injury lawsuit within the statute of limitation requirements in North Carolina.

 To learn more about working with a Rutherfordton unsafe lane change accident lawyer, call Farmer & Morris Law, PLLC today at (828) 286-3866.